orsdev/adserve-demo/moniepoint/stage-three-interview-prep.md

 > Real-user data is crucial because lab tests don't capture real network conditions or device variability.

 -  I send Web Vitals data to tools like Google Analytics, Sentry (for performance tracing and errors).
-Also I use PageSpeed Insights for aggregated real-world data.
+Also I use PageSpeed Insights for aggregated real-world data. -->
 ---

 ## How to Ensure Efficiency of a React Application

 ### Answer:
-I approach React performance proactively — I try to prevent issues before jumping into optimization.
+I’m proactive about React performance.
+I try to prevent issues up front instead of optimizing too early.

 First, I focus on rendering efficiency: I keep state as close as possible to where it’s used, avoid unnecessary re-renders with proper dependency arrays, and use memoization tools like React.memo, useMemo, and useCallback when there’s a real benefit.
 For large lists, I use virtualization with libraries like react-window.